Today I’ll share three things every injured Vermonter should know. And at the end, I’ve got a bonus tip, be sure to read the full article.

 Medical Payments Coverage

 Sometimes you may have something called medical payments coverage, or MedPay that’s available to you.
-Either through your own insurance policy or if you’re injured on somebody’s property.
+Either through your insurance policy or if you’re injured on somebody’s property.
 The property owner may have coverage too.

 This MedPay coverage can be anywhere from a thousand to $10,000 or more.
 And all you have to do is send them the bills and they’ll reimburse you for the expense.

-In general, though, MedPay is my least favorite of all the insurance coverages that are available to injured people to pay for medical care, because usually they’re the most aggressive about seeking repayment dollar for dollar at the end of your case.
+In general, though, MedPay is my least favorite of all the insurance coverages that are available to injured people to pay for medical care, because usually, they’re the most aggressive about seeking repayment dollar for dollar at the end of your case.

-But just remember, that unless you’re paying out of pocket for your healthcare related to your accident or injury most health insurers are going to want to be paid back and may in fact have a right to be paid back out of your settlement.
+But just remember, that unless you’re paying out of pocket for your healthcare related to your accident or injury most health insurers are going to want to be paid back and may have a right to be paid back out of your settlement.
 And you need to understand that when you’re looking at how much your case is worth.

 Important point number three.
-You can still recover even if you are partially at fault for your own injuries up to a point.
+You can still recover even if you are partially at fault for your injuries up to a point.
 Now I’ve also done videos on comparative negligence.

-Now, negligence is the same thing as fault when you’re talking about an injury case.
+Now, negligence is the same thing as a fault when you’re talking about an injury case.
 You have to prove negligence as part of your claim.
 If there’s no negligence or there’s no fault then there’s no claim.
 No matter how badly you were hurt.

-But even if you can prove fault, the insurance company or their defense lawyer may try to prove that you yourself were at least in part at fault for your own injuries.
+But even if you can prove fault, the insurance company or their defense lawyer may try to prove that you were at least in part at fault for your injuries.
 And that’s what’s called comparative negligence.

 And it can come up in any kind of case.